James Tyrrell: Further discussion

-In a television programme first broadcast on Channel 4 in the UK on 21 March 2015, the historian David Starkey announced his discovery in royal records that both Henry VII and his wife Elizabeth, the sister of Edward V and Richard Duke of York, were present throughout Tyrrell's trial.
+In a television programme first broadcast on Channel 4 in the UK on 21 March 2015, historian David Starkey claimed to have discovered royal records showing that both Henry VII and his wife Elizabeth, the sister of Edward V and Richard Duke of York, were present throughout Tyrrell's trial.
 However, contemporary documents originally retrieved by scholar Rosemary Horrox record that the king and queen were lodged in the Royal Apartments at the Tower during Tyrrell's trial, which was not held at the Tower itself.

 In his 1593 play Richard III, William Shakespeare portrays Tyrrell as the man who organises the princes' murders.

-In 2024, Professor Tim Thornton of the University of Huddersfield contended that a chain belonging to Edward V mentioned in the will of Margaret Capel, Tyrrell's sister-in-law, was a chain of office, and supported claims that Tyrrell was involved in the murder.
+In 2024, Professor Tim Thornton of the University of Huddersfield contended that a chain belonging to Edward V, and mentioned in the will of Tyrrell's sister-in-law Margaret Capel, was a chain of office, and supported claims that Tyrrell was involved in the murder.